mderler/index-cards-app/docs/userstories/userstory_08.md

 ## Description

-The user sees the correct awnser and decides if he got the awnser right or not.
+The user sees the correct answer and decides if he got the answer right or not.

 ## Input